j-a-n/lovelace-wallpanel/docs/browser-mod.md

       screensaver_entity: input_boolean.screensaver_livingroom
 ```

+!!! info
-Note: It is not required to define profiles for all devices.
+    It is not required to define profiles for all devices.

 ## Placeholder ${browser_id}
 If only individual configuration attributes are to be device-specific,